Travel Update

 1. Iceland

-So what does Iceland have in store for 2023?
+So what does Iceland have in store for you?

 Mind-blowing nature

-Are you a nature lover?
-Look no further than this Land of Fire and Ice, with glaciers, waterfalls, black sand beaches, volcanic landscapes and hot springs.
-It’s also a sparsely populated island, which means you get more of the remote scenery to yourself.
+Venture here to see glaciers, waterfalls, black sand beaches, hot springs and even active volcanoes.
+It’s also a sparsely populated island, so you get more of the remote scenery to yourself.

 Kirkjufell and northern lights in Iceland

-What’s more, on a winter trip to Iceland, you’d get the chance to look for one of nature’s greatest marvels: the aurora borealis.
+What’s more, on a winter trip to Iceland, you’ll get the chance to see one of nature’s greatest marvels, the aurora borealis.

-Iceland is actually one of the best places on the planet to see the northern lights, due to its location near the Arctic Circle, where aurora activity is strongest.
-Plus, the country’s remote landscapes have little light pollution, which means you can make out the colours of the auroras clearly.
+Iceland is actually one of the world’s best places to see the northern lights.
+This is thanks to its location near the Arctic Circle, where aurora activity is strongest.
+Plus, the country’s remote landscapes have little light pollution, meaning it’s easier to make out the colours of the aurora.

 Relaxing in Iceland

-If you’re looking to unwind, Iceland is a good place to take some time for yourself.
-You’re just as likely to find thrilling day tours as relaxing opportunities, with the range of spas, hot springs and geothermal pools in Iceland
+If you’re looking to unwind, Iceland is the perfect place to take some time for yourself.
+With a range of spas, hot springs, and geothermal pools, you’re as likely to find opportunities to relax as you are thrilling day tours.

-You could pair a day in the countryside with a warming dip in a hot spring.
-Or treat yourself to a well-deserved soak in the Blue Lagoon or Sky Lagoon, near Reykjavík.
-The hottest new spa around is Hvammsvík, an oceanside spring with pools of different temperatures.
+You could pair a day in the countryside with a dip in a hot spring.
+Or treat yourself to a well-deserved soak in the Blue Lagoon or Sky Lagoon near Reykjavík.
+You could also unwind at Hvammsvík spa, an oceanside spring with pools of different temperatures.

 person with a hat bathing in hot spring with mountain background